iterate-ch/cyberduck/README.md

 _Remarks_: Installing with Chocolatey may or may not fail spectacularly.<br>
 Following issues have been observed on a clean installation:
-- Bonjour package fails with `file not found` - though the Bonjour64.msi is extracted from BonjourPSSetup.exe.
 - wixtoolset depends on .NET 3.5-package, which never completes<br>
   On Windows 11 installation doesn't work
 - `visualstudio*-workload-*` may halt with "Operation canceled",<br>